 The Code allows the SOS to issue one personalized vehicle registration plate for use on a motor vehicle instead of a standard plate.
-The bill would eliminate a provision that prohibits the SOS from issuing a letter combination that might carry a connotation offensive to good taste and decency.
+The bill eliminated a provision that prohibited the

+SOS from issuing a letter combination that might carry a connotation offensive to good taste and decency.